Deathstar (video game): Development

-Originally, the game was to be published by Atarisoft as an official port of the arcade version under its original name, Sinistar.
-However, the Atarisoft brand was dropped in 1984 and Atari decided to pull out of the Acorn computer market altogether whilst a number of games were still under development.
+The game was to initially be published by Atarisoft as an official port of the arcade version under its original name, Sinistar, but the Atarisoft brand was dropped in 1984 and Atari decided to pull out of the Acorn computer market altogether while a number of games were still under development.

-The game was instead renamed Deathstar and a new title screen designed, allowing it to be released as an unofficial clone by Superior Software in 1985.
-The game was released shortly after another popular game Repton and is regarded as being part of a successful run of titles from Superior Software in a short space of time.
+The game was instead renamed Deathstar and a new title screen was designed, allowing it to be released as an unofficial clone by Superior Software in 1985.
+The game was released shortly after another popular game known as Repton, and is regarded as being part of a successful run of titles from Superior Software in a short space of time.

 The then-renamed Deathstar was first published solely by Superior Software in 1985 and later re-released in 1989 by Superior Software and Blue Ribbon as a budget title.
-The game also appeared on the Beau Jolly compilations Five Star Games and 10 Computer Hits 4, and Superior Software's own Superior Collection compilations (vol 2 on the BBC, vol 3 on the Electron).
+The game also appeared on the Beau Jolly compilations Five Star Games and 10 Computer Hits 4, and Superior Software's own Superior Collection compilations (vol. 2 on the BBC, vol. 3 on the Electron).
 A cheat loader program for the game was also published in 1988 by Impact Software on the compilation Cheat it again Joe 1.
 An in-built cheat was discovered to have been left in the BBC version of the game and was published in the March 1989 edition of Micro User magazine.

 Deathstar was prominently advertised with full-page dedicated ads in various Acorn-related publications of the 1980s and was also reviewed in magazines such as Acorn User and Electron User.
-In the 21st century, Deathstar was again reviewed in the 2009 book The 8-Bit Book - 1981 to 199x by Jerry Ellis, published by Hiive books.
+Deathstar was again reviewed in the 2009 book The 8-Bit Book - 1981 to 199x by Jerry Ellis, published by Hiive books.

-A similar title Mega Apocalypse also for the BBC Micro, was due to be released by Martech Games Ltd, but was ultimately abandoned half-finished in 1988.

 Speech chip support

 The Sinistar arcade game uses sampled speech, which is beyond the abilities of standard BBC Micro and Electron hardware.
 The BBC Micro has a speech synthesiser chip available as an official add-on, but it has a limited vocabulary.
 Users who played with this hardware would hear the speech chip say "R, R, R, I an complete" (using the letter "R" repeated for the laugh, and "an" instead of "am"), though this is not a line from the arcade original.
-Programmer Peter Johnson said at the time "I knew very few gamers would have that speech chip fitted, but I would have loved to see the expression of surprise on their faces the first time they heard the DeathStar speak."
+Programmer Peter Johnson said at the time: "I knew very few gamers would have that speech chip fitted, but I would have loved to see the expression of surprise on their faces the first time they heard the DeathStar speak".